LorenzoGuarino/ing-sw-2019-Carta-Guarino-Maistri/README.md

     java -jar santorini-cli.jar

+Note: CLI can be viewed correctly only on consoles that support ANSI escape codes.

 ### How to run GUI:
 From the directory [deliverables/JARS](./deliverables/JARS), you can run the application GUI with the command-line command